 Last summer, she began her PhD studies and continues her work optimizing Appassimento winemaking in Ontario.
 This work can assist local winemakers in developing contemporary wine styles, and optimize production techniques that support the progress of Ontario’s promising grape growing appellations.

 Emily Aubie discovered a love for wine while completing her PhD in Organic Chemistry at Wayne State under the supervision of Dr. Mary Kay H. Pflum.
 Consequently, she went on to obtain a Certificate in Grape and Wine Technology at Brock.
 She then spent five years working in various aspects of the wine industry while chasing wine grape harvests in Canada, New Zealand and Australia.

 While working as part of a winemaking team for a large Canadian winery, Emily was exposed to an interesting problem resulting from machine-picking red wine grapes after a severe frost.
 The unintentional addition of plant matter during the picking process resulted in wines with undesirable floral characters, bitterness, and reduced color.
-The problem was presented to Dr. Andrew Reynolds at CCOVI, who invited Dr. Aubie to join him as post-doctoral fellow to pursue the investigation.
+The problem was presented to CCOVI, which invited Dr. Aubie to join him as post-doctoral fellow to pursue the investigation.
 In the face of global climate change, the possibility of early frost in wine regions that have not historically been affected could make this research important on a global scale.

 For more information or to RSVP to this event please email Courtney Charette at firstname.lastname@example.org